 We aim for the majority of teaching to happen in-person and on campus.

 Different ways of teaching

 We aim to provide a level of consistency while ensuring access and support for students who need to temporarily study remotely.

 We aim for large lectures, where this is a feature of your course.

 If there are restrictions on numbers of people (such as for public health reasons), you will find out from your lecturer in advance whether you’ll attend in-person or view a live stream.

 Seminars and tutorials

-We are planning for small group teaching to be primarily in-person, wherever possible.
+We plan for small group teaching to be primarily in-person, wherever possible.
 It may be necessary for some classes to be offered online and your tutor will plan groups depending on the needs of all students.